 Asbestos is a fibrous mineral that was commonly mined, produced, and consumed in California and the rest of the U.S. throughout the 1900s.
 The Environmental Protection Agency (EPA) listed the mineral as a carcinogen in 1970, at the height of its use.

 Asbestos, known for its durability and heat resistance, was used as insulation and in building materials.
 Its versatility made asbestos a significant part of California’s economy.
 The state used asbestos along its coastline in Navy ships and shipyards, exposing the toxic mineral to thousands of people.

 A form of cancer called mesothelioma can develop in the linings of the lungs, abdomen, or thoracic cavity up to several decades after initial asbestos exposure.
 Once airborne asbestos fibers become inhaled or ingested, they cannot be removed, and the risk of developing cancer increases.

-In California, 45 out of 58 counties contain naturally occurring deposits of asbestos.
-For a majority of the 1900s, the mineral made its way across multiple markets throughout California and across the United States.
+In California, 45 out of 58 counties contain naturally occurring asbestos deposits.
+For most of the 1900s, the mineral made its way across multiple markets throughout California and the United States.
 California asbestos has been produced, consumed, and mined in the state causing the death of over five-thousand residents.